OXID-eSales/vat-tbe-services-documentation/configuration.rst

 To do this, check if your payment module has a quick purchase feature (Express Ccheckout) (this is the case for :productname:`PayPal`, for example) and turn off the quick purchase feature.

-You do :emphasis:`not` need to do anything if you have
+You do :emphasis:`not` need to do anything if you

 * use a payment module without a quick purchase feature, for example :productname:`Unzer Payment for OXID`
 * use the :productname:`OXID eShop eVAT`-compatible payment modules :productname:`PayPal Checkout` or :productname:`Amazon Pay`.